skuld1012/python-backend-test/src/Readme.txt

 Important:
 For the AppRun system, PLEASE use function 5 "Transaction Settlement" to persist the transactions and update the account balances.

+Type "python AppRun.py" in terminal to run the program.